This article was updated on July 10, 2018.

 Communications that help participants track their progress, stay engaged and get answers help them get retirement ready — and demonstrate the value that the plan delivers.
 Regularly promoting the plan benefit to employees can be a powerful tool in driving loyalty among existing workers.

 Competing for talent and keeping workers productive and engaged in any economy can be tough.
 Combining the practices above can help employees prepare well for retirement, which will benefit them today and into the future.

 How does your plan stack up?
 We can help you benchmark your plan and offer suggestions to make it more competitive and possibly bring participants better results.

 Not offering a retirement plan yet?
-Thanks to technology that helps reduce administrative burdens, compliance risks, and overall cost for plan sponsors, companies of all sizes are increasingly able to include retirement plans among their company benefit offerings.
+Thanks to technology that helps reduce administrative burdens, compliance risks and overall cost for plan sponsors, organizations of all sizes are increasingly able to include retirement plans among their company benefit offerings.
 Don't miss out on the recruitment and retention benefits of offering one.

 SIGN UP FOR THE SPARK NEWSLETTER